dexgs/transpo2/CRYPTO.md

 that it perform the encryption/archiving of the upload.
 Omitting this value is the same as setting it to `off`.

-If `enable-multiple-files` is set to `on`, it MUST be send BEFORE any file contents as it tells the server whether or not it should create a ZIP archive from the uploaded files (it needs to know this ahead of time so it knows what to do with the first file).
+If `enable-multiple-files` is set to `on`, it MUST be sent BEFORE any file contents as it tells the server whether or not it should create a ZIP archive from the uploaded files (it needs to know this ahead of time so it knows what to do with the first file).
 This field is ONLY relevant if